cambiotraining/protein-structure-prediction/materials/07-chimerax.md

 :::

-::: {.callout-tip collapse="true"}
+::: {.callout-exercise}
-## Case study 3 - analysis of predicted structures
+#### Wildtype-mutant analysis of predicted structures

-We will use a protein called SLC52A2 (UniProt ID: Q9HAB3), a human protein that currently has no experimentally-solved structure.
-This is a membrane transporter for vitamin B2/riboflavin.

-Some mutations in SLC52A2 can cause a childhood onset motor neuron disease known as Brown-Vialetto-Van Laere syndrome.
+Analysing mutations in SLC52A2 which can cause a childhood onset motor neuron disease known as Brown-Vialetto-Van Laere syndrome.

 These mutations are thought to reduce protein expression or reduce riboflavin uptake

-### Exercise - AlphaFold confidence scores

 Drag your mouse across the PAE plot below to highlight the corresponding residues on the protein